 Baby Won’t Sleep Cause of Sickness?

-Colds, diarrhoea, fever are just a couple of illnesses that can be caused by harmless viruses and tend to go away on their own.
-Babies are born with some of their mother immunity to illness, further enhanced by breastfeeding; they are not immune to ever changing viruses.
+Colds, diarrhoea, and fever are just a couple of illnesses that can be caused by harmless viruses and tend to go away on their own.
+Babies are born with some of their mother’s immunity to illness, further enhanced by breastfeeding; they are not immune to ever-changing viruses.
 If you are unsure or worried about your baby’s health do not hesitate to check with your physician.

 Here are some useful tips to help you deal and prepare with your infant during illness

 To understand when your baby is sick, you have to understand what they are like when well and that is what a parent knows best.
-No body understands their child more, than the parent or primary child career.
-To understand if your child is ill or if they are recovering, monitor daily their temperature, behaviour, temperament, intake of food and liquids, interactions with others and sleep patterns.
-These indicators are the best tell tell signs.
+Nobody understands their child more than the parent or primary child’s career.
+To understand if your child is ill or if they are recovering, monitor daily their temperature, behavior, temperament, intake of food and liquids, interactions with others, and sleep patterns.
+These indicators are the best tell-tell signs.

 There are now various thermometers available on the market and can be very baffling.

-Infrared thermometer – No contact thermometers.
-The laser is pointed at the child’s forehead and provides accurate reading on a digital screen.
-It is quick, accurate and can be used on a fidgeting child.
+- Infrared Thermometer – No contact thermometers.
+The laser is pointed at the child’s forehead and provides an accurate reading on a digital screen.
+It is quick, accurate, and can be used on a fidgeting child.

-Once your child has started to recover return to the bed time sleep routine, it is a benefit for the whole family.
+Once your child has started to recover returning to the bedtime sleep routine, is a benefit for the whole family.
 Continue to monitor your child, give them medication as and when needed and watch their temperature.
-Every child needs consistency, rules and expectations to live by, so they know what is expected of them on a daily basis.
-They will grow learning responsibility and understand consequences, therefore less likely to push boundaries.
+Every child needs consistency, rules, and expectations to live by, so they know what is expected of them on a daily basis.
+They will grow up learning responsibility and understand consequences, therefore less likely to push boundaries.

 I am passionate about helping families get the sleep they need to be happy and healthy.
 I am now a proud mum of two girls exactly a year apart in age.